natelac/xenobot/README.md

 # xenobot

 ## TODO
+- Make xenobot always running
-- Get gather.py to exit when it is done scraping
+  - Have commands sent to it via http
+- Implement passive logging
+- Comment code and files better

+## Future Features
 - Make more useful views
   - Most recent logged nickname
   - Count of emojis to all users messages